 We may need a copy of some key vital records such as a birth certificate or your driver’s license.
 We will let you know exactly what we need to prove your entitlement to the court.
 When the court is satisfied that we have sufficiently proved your claim, you will be mailed a check that represents your share of your relative’s estate.

-In most jurisdictions, state laws mandate that, after a period of time, if you do nothing, the shares of the estate which you may be rightfully entitled to receive, will be turned over to the state as escheated funds, or the unclaimed shares may be distributed to the heirs who are known to the court.
+In most jurisdictions, state laws mandate that, after a period of time, if you do nothing, the shares of the estate which you may be lawfully entitled to receive, will be turned over to the state as escheated funds, or the unclaimed shares may be distributed to the heirs who are known to the court.
 There are also statutes of limitation, cut-off dates and strict deadlines.
 Once deadlines pass or others have made claims, your position may be diminished, or worse yet, lost forever and lawfully irretrievable.
 So we may be sure your interests are adequately represented and protected, simply return our agreement as soon as possible to avoid any possible roadblocks or delays.
 The time and legal costs to claim these funds at a later date may be more significant the longer you wait to act.

 Your claim is not predicated upon cooperation from other potential heirs.
 You will be paid your legal percentage of the claim regardless of how other heirs respond.